marthagriggs9/deep-learning-challenge/AlphabetSoupCharity_Analysis.md

     * EIN and NAME are neither targets nor features and are dropped from the dataframe.

 ### Compiling, Training and Evaluating the Model

+ * How many neurons, layers and activation functions did you select for your neural network model and why?
+Were you able to achieve the target model performance?
+What steps did you take in your attempts to increase model performance?

+  * First Attempt - Using only 2 layers, the target model did performance did not reach 75% accuracy (63%)
+  * Second Attempt - Added a 3rd hidden layer and the model performance accuracy went down to 61%.
+I switched the activation function from 'relu' to 'tanh'.
+  * Third Attempt - Again, I used 3 layers, but increased the first and third layers neurons by 10.
+I again used the 'tanh' activation function.
+This model was much closer to the target model performance of 75%, but it was not able to reach the 75% accuracy that was desired.

+### Summary
+In the three attempts, the model failed to reach the target model performance of 75% accuracy.
+A recommendation for reaching that accuracy or higher would be to add or gather more data to add to the dataset to make it larger.